 What is an adult day health program?

 Adult day health care is a structured program of health and supportive services designed to meet the individual needs of adults who need medical monitoring, supervision, personal assistance and socialization.
 It is provided in a facility where adults attend on a planned basis to receive the care they need.
-The Community Family owns three modern and beautiful adult day health centers.
+The Community Family owns four modern adult day health centers.

 What services do you provide?

 TCF provides a variety of adult day health services, including nursing care, activities, nutrition, social work, assistance with activities of daily living, and much more.
 TCF is one of the few non-profit organizations that focus exclusively on adult day health services.
 Both our Medford and Lowell centers work with individuals with memory loss and the Medford center is one of the few Alzheimer’s-specific adult day health programs in Massachusetts.
 In fact, TCF was the first provider of specialized Alzheimer’s day health care in the state.

 What are some typical health conditions TCF addresses?

 Some of the typical health conditions in our clients include, but are not limited to, the following:

 • Developmental disabilities

 • Multiple Sclerosis